Qumulo/QumuloCustomConnector/workshop/qcc-workshop-config-conn.md

 #### Modifications to make in the `qumulo.json` file:

 - In the `qumulo.json` file, update the `clusterAddress`, `shareName`, and `tempFilePath` values to match those provided in your handout.
-    - For the workshop on June 6th, 2024, use the following values:
+    - If this is a Qumulo sponsered workshop, use the following values:

 | Field            | Value                                               |
 |------------------|-----------------------------------------------------|